DigitalHealthCRC/SDGF/README.md

-# Synthetic Data Governance Framework Explorer
+# Synthetic Health Data Governance Framework Explorer

-A public website for exploring the Synthetic Data Governance Framework (SynDGFM) so teams can plan, assess, and document the safe use of synthetic health data in Australia.
+A public website for exploring the Synthetic Health Data Governance Framework (SHDGF) so teams can plan, assess, and document the safe use of synthetic health data in Australia.
 The site distils the framework into guided workflows, resources, and downloadable templates that make governance tangible for data custodians, requestors, and reviewers.

 - **Live site:** https://digitalhealthcrc.github.io/SDGF/
 - **Maintained by:** Digital Health CRC / SynD program

 ## Purpose
-- Provide a narrative overview of SynDGFM and who it serves.
+- Provide a narrative overview of SHDGF and who it serves.
 - Step practitioners through the five governance stages with interactive checklists that persist progress locally.
 - Centralise appendices, templates, and background resources that underpin each stage of the framework.
 - (Future steps) Offer a lightweight admin surface for curating content before publishing to the static site.